js-joda/js-joda/README.md

 ## Why yet another javascript date and time library

 + Popular javascript date libraries like moment or date-utils are wrappers around the native javascript Date object, providing syntactic sugar.
-The native Date object always consist of a date / time and a timezone part.
+The native Date object always consist of a date, time and a timezone part.

 + In opposite to that, Joda.js is a standalone date and time implementation.
 It brings concepts like a LocalDate that allows to handle dates like birthdays or holidays in a clean and error-safe way,